-William M. Windsor, candidate for Chief Magistrate Judge in Cobb County Georgia has introduced state legislation designed to reform the legal and judicial process.
-These are changes that judge-to-be Windsor says are desperately needed.
+William M. Windsor, candidate for U.S. House of Representatives, has introduced state legislation designed to reform the legal and judicial process.
+These are changes that Windsor says are desperately needed.

 The legal systems and judicial systems in Georgia and every state in America must be reformed.
 Dishonesty and corruption have stolen the rights of every American.